openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * Fixed #375: Enabled non-breaking extensibility
    * removes `c_nonce` and `c_nonce_expires_in` from the Credential Error Response
    * Fixed #239: Completed IANA Considerations section
-   * add key attestation as additional information in a proof of possesion and new proof type
+   * add key attestation as additional information in a proof of possession and new proof type
    * Change the syntax of credential metadata to use claims path queries
    * change credential format identifier `vc+sd-jwt` to `dc+sd-jwt` to align with the media type in draft -06 of [@I-D.ietf-oauth-sd-jwt-vc] and update `typ` accordingly in examples
    * use claims path pointer for mdoc based credentials
-   * change credential format identifier `vc+sd-jwt` to `dc+sd-jwt` to align with the media type in draft -06 of [@I-D.ietf-oauth-sd-jwt-vc] and update `typ` accordingly in examples
    * removes `c_nonce_expires_in` from Nonce Endpoint

    -14